rapidlua/luajit.me/README.md

     * highligh source code lines and/or bytecodes participating in a trace
  1. examine trace properties, including general info, IR and the assembly
  1. *Presentation Mode* — hit **P** to reduce visual clutter; suitable for presenting after a moderate zoom

-### Install

-Install `luajit` first.

-In the root of the source tree, invoke `npm install` to install JavaScript dependencies and prepare code for running.

-To start the server, do `npm start`.

 ### Gallery